VDOO-Connected-Trust/ghidra-pyi-generator/README.md

 # Ghidra `.pyi` Generator

-The Ghidra `.pyi` Generator generates `.pyi` type stubs for the entire Ghidra API.
+The Ghidra `.pyi` Generator generates `.pyi` [type stubs](https://www.python.org/dev/peps/pep-0484/) for the entire Ghidra API.
-Those stub files can later be used in an PyCharm to enhance the development experience.
+Those stub files can later be used in PyCharm to enhance the development experience.

 You can either use the stubs released [here][latest-release], or follow the instructions below to generate them yourself.